czyzby/gdx-lml/README.md

 1.2 -> 1.3

 - `ButtonGroup` support through specialized `Table` extension: `ButtonTable`. `<buttonTable>` tag works like a regular table (can have any children), except it adds all its direct `Button`-extending children to an internal `ButtonGroup` instance, validating their checked status.
 This allows to easily build groups of widgets with min and max amounts of checked buttons.
+- `image` (with `icon` alias) attribute available for `ImageButton` and `ImageTextButton`.
+These attributes replace `imageUp` drawable in buttons' styles: if this is the only drawable in the style, it will be always drawn on the button.
+You can just use a single style without any icons and manage buttons' images through these LML attributes.

 1.1 -> 1.2